Approximately 116 students finished school with a degree in Physics from 7 degree programs available in Missouri.

 Rockhurst University is among your best bets if you want to study Physics.
 The setting in a big city is wonderful for students trying to find adequate prospects for social networking, experience, and discovery.

 William Jewell College is among your best bets if you're planning on studying Physics.
-Based in Liberty, Missouri, affords a safe and sound, suburban experience for college students.
+The destination of Liberty, Missouri, is satisfactory for college students who like a more tranquil, suburban space.

 University of Missouri - Kansas City is one of the finest schools in the United States for Physics.
 In addition to its bachelor's programs, University of Missouri - Kansas City offers graduate degrees in Physics.
 Positioned in Kansas City, Missouri, this university is ideal for students who thrive in an urban atmosphere.